Mohammad Abdi

 Mohammad Abdi (Persian: محمد عبدی, Tehran, Iran, September 1974) is an Iranian author, film critic and art researcher.

 Career

 Abdi started his career in 1990.
 He has written articles and film reviews for many publications both in Persian and English.

 In 2003, Abdi along with a few other Iranian film critics, was arrested in Iran charged with "promoting western culture", consequently Abdi left Iran in 2005 and since then, he has been living in London, UK.

-Abdi has been member of jury in a few film festivals such as Busan, Moscow, Thessaloniki and Kiev.
+Abdi has been member of jury in a few film festivals such as Busan, Moscow, Thessaloniki and Kyiv.